Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/profile/README.md

 {% tab title="Cordova" %}
 ### Cordova

-When using Cordova, registering User Profile with Mobile Core must be done in native code which is shown under the Android and iOS tabs.
+When using Cordova, register AEP Assurance with Mobile Core in native code as shown on the Android and iOS tabs.
 {% endtab %}

 {% tab title="Flutter" %}
 ### Flutter

-When using Flutter, registering User Profile with Mobile Core must be done in native code which is shown under the Android and iOS tabs.
+When using Flutter, register AEP Assurance with Mobile Core in native code as shown on the Android and iOS tabs.
 {% endtab %}

 {% tab title="Xamarin" %}